Why you have to decide what you want to reveal on the Internet.

-But those who now want to protect themselves from persecution by companies, advertising companies or governments on the Internet, can achieve a few things with few means.
-It is easy to leave very little traces on your activities on the internet, but it becomes more difficult if we want to talk about an "anonymous vocation".
-So, like many things in life, everything begins with a definition of concepts.
+But if you want to protect yourself from persecution by companies, advertising companies or even governments on the Internet, you can achieve a lot with few means.
+The fact that you can leave very little traces of your activities on the Internet is easy, but it becomes more difficult if we want to speak of an "anonymous sigh".
+So, like many things in life, everything begins with a definition of the terminology.

 The transitions between the different concepts are fluid, there are no clear boundaries, but I will try to formulate the most important distinctions.

-Low-energy surfing First and foremost, it is a protection concept against ubiquitous tracking and monitoring to create comprehensive personality profiles that can then be misused for targeted manipulation of the affected person.
-"Anonymity" (eg for risk groups such as whistleblowers) is not the focus here.
+Low-energy surfing is primarily a protection concept against the ubiquitous tracking and observation to create comprehensive personality profiles, which can then be misused for the manipulation of the person concerned.
+The focus is not on “anonymity” (eg for risk groups such as whistleblowers).

-The term "low-profile", however, also excludes the possibility of leaving no traces at all.
-This means for the user then that he can always be exposed to a certain "naming his activities".
-It is simply trying to share as little as possible by negligent attitudes or willing sharing of own information with visited websites and services.
-The use of social media and the attempt to leave as few traces as possible, must not be mutually exclusive, because you should primarily be able to choose which information you are willing to share and which are not.
-Low-profile use of the Internet thus helps to gain more control over one's own data, but will be able to keep the user "anonymous".
+The term “low-trace” also excludes that you will not leave any traces at all.
+This means for the user that he can always be exposed to a certain “naming of his activities”.
+It is simply tried to share as little as possible through negligent settings or willing sharing of own information with visited websites and services.
+The use of social media and trying not to leave any traces should not be mutually exclusive, because you should be able to choose which information you are willing to share and which you are not willing to share.
+Using the Internet with minimal traces thus helps to gain more control over your own data, but will be able to keep the user “anonymous”.

 Protection against tracking can be achieved through several measures: